 Time frame

 Your business goals should be time-bound, which is why you should consider the time frame.
 While ensuring that your time frame is realistic as possible, you must also be cautious with your speculation.
-You might want to get your team together to brainstorm whether a short or long duration is good for your business.

 Resources